-(1) To qualify for an award with honours, a student must meet the requirements set out in the faculty resolutions and award course resolutions.

-- (2) The award of a degree with honours, and the grade of honours awarded, will be assessed and calculated according to two mechanisms: - for appended honours and for honours taken as an embedded component in a combined degree with the Bachelor of Advanced Studies - by an honours mark; or - (b) for integrated honours by a grade average calculated across at least 48 credit points of study. - (3) Each faculty will publish the grading systems and criteria for the award of honours in that faculty.
+- (1) To qualify for an award with honours, a student must meet the requirements set out in the faculty resolutions and award course resolutions. - (2) The award of a degree with honours, and the grade of honours awarded, will be assessed and calculated according to two mechanisms: - (a) for appended honours and for honours taken as an embedded component in a combined degree with the Bachelor of Advanced Studies - by an honours mark; or - (b) for integrated honours by a grade average calculated across at least 48 credit points of study. - (3) Each faculty will publish the grading systems and criteria for the award of honours in that faculty. - (4) The provisions in clauses 121 123 apply to students who commenced on or after 1 January 2021. - (5) Students who commenced prior to 1 January 2023 will be subject to the honours requirements specified in course or faculty resolutions in effect at the time of their first enrolment, unless they elect to and are eligible to proceed under resolutions established after the time of their first enrolment.

-121 Determining honours awards for appended honours and integrated honours (using a 48+ credit point average)
+121 Determining honours awards for appended honours, and integrated honours using an average across at least 48 credit points